matyoo-timoti/Voting_Queue_Simulator/README.md

 clears the console screen (the same as the 'cls' command in CMD).

 Note:
-• I adjusted some configrations on my IDE (I'm using IntelliJ) to make the console run smoothly.
+• I adjusted some configurations on my IDE (I'm using IntelliJ) to make the console run smoothly.
   I changed IntelliJ IDEA run console flush delay via Help | Edit Custom VM Options by adding this line:
   [ -Dconsole.flush.delay.ms=20 ] // (Do not include the square brackets ([]) and this comment.)